MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/calculation-groups.md

 ![Calculation group being applied in Power BI](media/calculation-groups/calc-groups-pbi.gif)

 Calculation groups work with **explicit** DAX measures.
 In this example, **Sales** is an explicit measure already created in the model.
-Calculation groups do not work with implicit DAX measures.
+Calculation groups don't work with implicit DAX measures.
 For example, in Power BI implicit measures are created when a user drags columns onto visuals to view aggregated values, without creating an explicit measure.
-At this time, Power BI generates DAX for implicit measures written as inline DAX calculations - meaning implicit measures cannot work with calculation groups.
+At this time, Power BI generates DAX for implicit measures written as inline DAX calculations - meaning implicit measures can't work with calculation groups.
 A new model property visible in the Tabular Object Model (TOM) has been introduced, **DiscourageImplicitMeasures**.
 Currently, in order to create calculation groups this property must be set to **true**.
 When set to true, Power BI Desktop in Live Connect mode disables creation of implicit measures.

 Calculation groups also support Multidimensional Data Expressions (MDX) queries.
 This means, Microsoft Excel users, which query tabular data models by using MDX, can take full advantage of calculation groups in worksheet PivotTables and charts.

 ## How they work

-Now that you've seen how calculation groups benefit users, let's take a look at how the Time Intelligence calculation group example shown is created.
+Now that you've seen how calculation groups benefit users, let's look at how the Time Intelligence calculation group example shown is created.

 Before we go into the details, let's introduce some new DAX functions specifically for calculation groups: